RefReps/RefReps-Education/Documentation/Development.md

    - `Creating frontend           ... done`
    - `Creating refreps_database_1 ... done`
    - `Creating backend            ... done`
- - After you see the above message, open a browser and go to http://localhost:4200/
+ - After you see the above message, open a browser and go to http://localhost:4200/ or http://localhost/
    - You should see the green and white homepage
+ - Experiencing problems?
+   - make sure that the ports 3000, 4200, 27017, and 80 are open

 ## BACKEND (API)